tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 Now suppose we have a Markov Chain whose stationary distribution $\pi$ is our desired probability distribution $P(X)$ then
   - we can sample from the stationary distribution easily.
-  - we can use those samples to calculate the emperical estimate for our expectation
+  - we can use those samples to calculate the empirical estimate for our expectation
     $$\mathbb{E}(f(X)) \approx \frac{1}{n} \sum_{k}^{k+n} f(X_i) $$
     where $X_i$ is drawn from the stationary distribution $\pi$ of the markov chain.